yegor256/blog/_posts/2014/aug/2014-08-25-deploy-to-cloudbees.md

 $ rultor encrypt -p me/test settings.xml
 {% endhighlight %}

-Instead of `me/test` use the name of your Github project.
+Instead of `me/test` use the name of your GitHub project.

 You should get a `settings.xml.asc` file; add it to the root directory of your project, commit and push.
 This file contains your CloudBees